Patrick Alexander Keefe

 Criag Fuller Photography

-'Parmenione not only usurps [Tenor] Alberto's role as bridegroom but effectively hijacks his place in the dramaturgy.
-BYO was lucky to find two leading men who were both filled their roles vividly and provided fine foils to each other.
+''Parmenione not only usurps [Tenor] Alberto's role as bridegroom but effectively hijacks his place in the dramaturgy.
+BYO was lucky to find two leading men who both filled their roles vividly and provided fine foils to each other.
 Patrick Alexander Keefe has already sung Guglielmo in Mozart's Cosi fan tutte for Royal Academy Opera and here he leveraged that sense of style with a comic edge for Parmenione.
 Very tall and slim with a striking stage presence, Keefe carried off his over-the-top outfit superbly and made it all into a vividly engaging chancer who very surprisingly falls in love.
-He was a good, physical comedian and there were a number of other bel canto roles that I imagined him in, but the way he lit up the stage without ever, quite, upstaging was a joy'
+He was a good, physical comedian and there were a number of other bel canto roles that I imagined him in, but the way he lit up the stage without ever, quite, upstaging was a joy''

 Planet Hugill - Robert Hugill.
 L'Occasione fa il ladro, British Youth Opera, 2021.